danielecitran/danielecitran/README.md

 Feel free to check out my GitHub repositories to see more of my work!

 ## 📫 Get in Touch:
-You can reach me via Email daniele.ctr.zh@icloud.com I’d love to connect and collaborate!
+You can reach me via Email daniele.ctr.zh@icloud.com
+I would love to connect and collaborate!